 - There have been various initiatives over the past 50 years to protect and grow bluebird populations that were in decline due to loss of habitat.
 Our inclination to remove dead trees and clear forests removes vital living quarters for countless insects, birds, and animals including these beautiful birds.

-Choosing a Nesting Box Site
+Tips for Choosing a Nesting Box Site

 - Chickadees and titmice are not competing for the same food and may nest in a bluebird nesting box if the location suits them.
 You can set up two boxes, up to twenty feet apart, to allow bluebirds in one and other, non-competing birds, in the other.

-Xbox Bluebird Nest Box
+Bluebird Nesting Box Plans

 Dan Sparks and other members of the North American Bluebird Society (NABS) designed this updated bluebird nesting box.
 The aim was to make it attractive to bluebirds, simple in design and construction, easy to monitor, and resistant to inclement weather and predators.